Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

 1. Set `!AlwaysEnabled` to `1` if you would like sticky keys mechanics to apply to all levels.
 Note: If this is set, behavior cannot be overridden.
 2. Apply `StickySprites.asm` with ASAR.
 3. To enable Sticky Sprites for a level, you can use the provided level UberASM: `stickyspriteslevel.asm`.
-This is only needed if `!AlwaysEnabled` is `0`.
+This does not apply if `!AlwaysEnabled` is `1`.

 ### Advanced: